 Centralized Survey Administration

 33. A centralized survey administration process reduces the number of times a provider is contacted.
 By identifying the overlap in providers who are contracted with multiple health plan networks, a single survey administrator may survey a provider once and apply the survey response across all applicable health plan networks.
 To conduct centralized survey administration, multiple health plans may use a single survey administrator to select and survey random samples of providers on behalf of all the health plans.
-The survey administrator selects the random sample of providers and administers the survey to those providers.
+The survey administrator selects a random sample of providers and administers the survey to those providers.

 34. If a single survey administrator is used by multiple health plans, each participating health plan shall ensure that: